sugma987/dnSpy-Unity-mono/README.md

 - `dnSpy-Unity-mono-vZZZZ.x-V40.sln` (Unity with .NET 4.x assemblies), where `ZZZZ` is the major version number, eg. 2017, 2018, ...
 	- Use configuration `Release`
 	- Use platform `x86` or `x64`

+- The built project is found in the `builds/` directory of the repo root

 # Commit hashes